bigdoods/jenca-authentication/README.md

 ## Documentation

-The full documentation for this service can be seen at XXX.
+The full documentation for this service can be seen at http://jenca-authentication.readthedocs.org/.

 To build the documentation locally, install the development requirements in a virtualenv: